 Do Medicare Advantage Plans Cover Genetic Testing?

-Medicare Advantage plans are required to cover the same services as Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B, in addition to any expanded services offered.
+Medicare Advantage plans are required to cover the same services as Medicare Part A and Part B, in addition to any expanded services offered.
 That includes diagnostic lab tests such as genetic testing.
-However, your Out-of-Pocket Costs for Medicare are the remaining costs that are not covered by the beneficiary's health insurance plan.
-These costs can come from the beneficiary's monthly premiums, deductibles, coinsurance, and copayments. with a Medicare Advantage plan may be different than those with Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage..
-You will also be required to use the plan’s network providers for all services, supplies, and Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
-It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds..4Medicare.gov, “How do Medicare Advantage Plans work?“, Accessed November 9, 2021
+However, your out-of-pocket costs with a Medicare Advantage plan may be different than those with Original Medicare.
+You will also be required to use the plan’s network providers for all services, supplies, and durable medical equipment.4Medicare.gov, “How do Medicare Advantage Plans work?“, Accessed November 9, 2021

 If you are concerned with potentially being vulnerable to a disease within your family history, Medicare will fully cover the costs for your genetic tests.
 The results of your test may be able to ease your concerns or allow you to take preventative care actions for your health.
 However, there are no guarantees with genetic testing, so do not interpret them as a death sentence or a get-out-of-jail-free card for the conditions you tested for.